Here for you in difficult times

 Remember also our Home and Fire Safety teams are available to give you information and advice on keeping your home safe and secure.

-We are continuing to let homes as before, and continuing to prioritise letting homes to people most in need, including the homeless, those living in overcrowded conditions or who need an adapted property and older people looking to move to a home with LivingWell services.
+We are continuing to let homes as before, and continue to prioritise letting homes to people most in need, including the homeless, those living in overcrowded conditions or who need an adapted property and older people looking to move to a home with LivingWell services.

 Our online housing application system, MyHousing, is available if you want to apply for a home, update your application or note interest in available properties.
-We're currently unable to offer mutual exchanges at this time.

 Our anti-social behaviour officers are working hard with housing officers and others to deal with issues that cause upset and alarm.

 As your landlord, we take this responsibility very seriously and work closely with Police Scotland and the local authority to ensure our communities are great places to live.